shred/cilla/src/site/markdown/taglib/link.md

 * `onclick`: `onclick` attribute of the generated `<a>` tag
 * `var`: the name of the variable to store the generated URL into.
 No `<a>` tag is written.
 * `scope`: variable scope ("`page`", "`request`", "`session`", "`application`"), defaults to `page` scope if not given.
+* `absolute`: If `true`, an absolute URL is generated.
+By default all URLs are relative.

 ## Sub Tags